Readings: Isaiah 42:16-20, Luke 24:13-35, Secrets of Heaven #3863:14 (see below)

 But it is not quite that simple now is it?
 Because, certainly, our own self-centeredness and our expectations can absolutely get in the way of seeing how God is showing up for us, but is that the only thing that obscures God’s presence?
 Yes, the disciples had expectations, sure, and they were having a hard time letting go of them, and of what they wanted Jesus to do for *them.* But also, they were sad.
 They were suffering.
 They had had good intentions overall and an oppressive regime had crushed their hopes.
 They were reeling, they were hurting, they were confused and overwhelmed.
 Like most human beings, their experience was a complicated mish-mash of things that were their fault and things that weren’t, things that were in their control and things were out of their control.
 People sometimes suffer under things that are not their fault, and this experience can *also* make it hard to see God, to recognize God’s work in our lives.
 We shouldn’t heap shame upon ourselves when our circumstances…political, economic, biological…all make it hard to feel positive, open and receptive.

 And as usual, the Word of God speaks to our human experience in a both/and kind of way.
 God shows up for us on the road of life no matter what, a companion to our hardest days and our deepest challenges.
 When everything feels like it has fallen apart, God is there.
 The text tells us that when Jesus asked what had happened, the disciples “stood still, looking sad.”
 The simplicity of this description just kills me.
 Their sadness literally stopped them in their tracks.
-I know that I can relate to that right now.
+Certainly there are times when we can all relate to that.
 A deep deep sadness.
 God shows up for us in this sadness, or whatever else we are experiencing, unequivocally, and non-judgmentally.

 But God shows up with more than companionship.
 Even in our suffering, the stories that we are telling ourselves matter.
 God comes to us where we are and introduces the possibility of seeing things differently.
 Not judging, just gently asking, “hmm, so what happened again?”
 And listening to the way that we tell it.
 And then inviting us into a new way of seeing and understanding, if that is what we need.